-Form CT-706 NT, Connecticut Estate Tax Return (for Nontaxable Estates), is used by estates of decedents dying on or after January 1, 2005, but prior to January 1, 2010, where it appears no estate tax will be due because the Connecticut taxable estate is \$2 million or less.
+Form CT-706 NT, Connecticut Estate Tax Return (for Nontaxable Estates), is required to be filed by the executor or administrator of a decedent's estate where the amount of the decedent's Connecticut taxable estate is less than or equal to the Connecticut estate tax exemption amount.

 The Connecticut taxable estate is the sum of:

-- Connecticut taxable gifts made by the decedent during all calendar years beginning on or after January 1, 2005; and - The decedent's gross estate less allowable deductions (other than the deduction for state death taxes paid under Section 2058), as computed for federal estate tax purposes, even if no federal estate tax return was required.
+- The aggregate amount of Connecticut taxable gifts made by the decedent during all calendar years beginning on or after January 1, 2005; and - The decedent's gross estate less allowable deductions (other than the deduction for state death taxes paid under §2058), as computed for federal estate tax purposes, even if no federal estate tax return was required to be filed by the decedent's estate.

-The executor or administrator of the decedent's estate is required to file Form CT-706 NT with the Probate Court.
+The executor or administrator of the decedent's estate is required to file Form CT-706 NT with the Probate Court having jurisdiction of the estate.
 Any reference to Probate Court means the Connecticut Probate Court.

-Estates Which Must File With the Department of Revenue Services
+Estates Which Must File With the Department of Revenue Services (DRS)

-For the estate of a decedent dying on or after January 1, 2005, but prior to January 1, 2010, if the decedent's Connecticut taxable estate is more than \$2 million, the executor or administrator of the decedent's estate is required to file Form CT-706/709, Connecticut Estate and Gift Tax Return, with:

-- The Department of Revenue Services (DRS); and - A copy with the Connecticut Probate Court having jurisdiction of the estate.
+Form CT-706/709, Connecticut Estate and Gift Tax Return, is required to be filed by the executor or administrator of a decedent's estate where the amount of the decedent's Connecticut taxable estate is more than the Connecticut estate tax exemption amount.
+The executor or administrator of the decedent's estate is required to file Form CT-706/709 with DRS and submit a copy with the Connecticut Probate Court having jurisdiction of the estate.